matique/relation/README.md

 Relation is a Rails gem that adds relationships to ActiveRecord items stored in tables.
 The relationship is stored in an additional table;
-no additional column/field is required in the tables.
+no additional column/field is required in the particular tables.

 A habtm (has and belong to many) association of Rails requires an additional table containing the id's of the associated records.
 The name of this table indicates which tables are being associated.
-Relation just move the name of the association table into an additional column enabling relationship between any ActiveRecords.
+Relation just move the name of the association table into an additional column enabling relationship between any ActiveRecords in any, including themselves, tables.

 Rails furthermore adds some "magic" to the habtm like additional methods and administration of the association table.